marcelhoogantink/z2m_PJ-1203A/README.md

 ## PJ_1203A-v3.js

 Similar to PJ_1203A-v2 with the followwing changes:
   - An option to control how the energy flow direction should be reported:
      `consuming` or `producing` in `energy_flow_x` or as the sign of `power_x` (in which case `energy_flow_x` is set to `sign`)
   - Separate options for channels A and B (where applicable).
   - `update_a` and `update_b` are replaced by `timestamp_a` and `timestamp_b`
     whose values indicate when the corresponding power datapoint was received in ISO_8601 format.
 That makes them valid timestamps in Home Assistant (see below).
+  - The calibration datapoints (from x0.5 to x2.0) are now working.

 ## Home Assistant autodiscovery & Timestamps

 Home Assistant requires autodiscovery messages to configure the device entities.